Gabriela-Nunez/Gabriela-Nunez/README.md

 # Hi there! 👋 My name is Gabriela!
-### A passionate tech enthusiast ready to embark on an exciting journey in the world of technology.
+#### A passionate problem-solving engineer ready to tackle complex challenges and make a difference through technology.

 🌐 I have a strong desire to explore various aspects of the tech field and constantly expand my knowledge and skills.
 With a curious mind and a determination to solve complex problems, I'm eager to contribute to innovative projects and make a positive impact on the digital landscape.